Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 • Normax.

-Sofradex is combination drug based on a corticosteroid and an antimicrobial agent.
-Ear drops are effective in the early stages of the disease, before pus begins to accumulate in the middle ear.
-The tool is used 2-3 drops up to four times a day.
-The course of treatment takes 4-5 days on average.
+Sofradex is combination drug based on a corticosteroid and antimicrobial agent.
+Ear drops are effective at the initial stage of the disease, before pus begins to accumulate in the middle ear.
+The product is used 2-3 drops up to four times a day.
+The course of treatment takes on average 4-5 days.

-Cipromed drops contain the fluoroquinolone ciprofloxacin.
-It is an antimicrobial agent wide range action that quickly relieves inflammation caused by opportunistic microorganisms.
-The drug is used in ophthalmic and otolaryngological practice.
-Drops are applied up to 3 times a day, 1 drop in each ear.
+Tsipromed drops contain the fluoroquinolone ciprofloxacin.
+This is an antimicrobial agent wide range action that quickly relieves inflammation caused by opportunistic microorganisms.
+The drug is used in ophthalmological and otolaryngological practice.
+Drops are used up to 3 times a day, 1 drop in each ear.

-Otipax is an analgesic and anti-inflammatory agent.
+Otipax is a drug with analgesic and anti-inflammatory effects.
 The drug contains phenazone and lidocaine.
 Drops are used for acute otitis media to reduce pain.
-With severe suppuration, the drug is combined with antibiotics.
-The tool is allowed to be used 4 drops 4 times a day.
+In case of severe suppuration, the drug is combined with antibiotics.
+The product can be used 4 drops 4 times a day.

-Normax is an effective antimicrobial agent based on fluoroquinolone norfloxacin.
-This drug has broad antimicrobial activity and quick action...
+Normax is an effective antimicrobial agent based on the fluoroquinolone norfloxacin.
+This drug has broad antimicrobial activity and quick action.
 It is used 5 drops three times a day for 4-5 days.

 Antibiotics for otitis media in adults

-With otitis media, antibacterial drugs of a wide spectrum of action are used.
-The combination of ear drops with antibiotics in tablets helps to minimize the risks of complications and the transition of the disease to chronic form.
+For otitis media, broad-spectrum antibacterial drugs are used.
+The combination of ear drops with antibiotic tablets helps to minimize the risks of complications and progression of the disease to chronic form.

 • penicillins (Amoxicillin, Amoxiclav, Augmentin);